-BJA welcomes applications that involve two or more entities that will carry out the funded federal award activities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients1.
-The applicant must be the entity with primary responsibility for administering the funding and managing the SPI Training and Technical Assistance Program.
-Only one application per lead applicant will be considered; however, a subrecipient may be part of multiple proposals.
+BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
+Any others must be proposed as subrecipients ("subgrantees").
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
+Under this solicitation, only one application by any particular applicant entity will be considered.
+An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.